geoloqi/geoloqi-ruby/README.markdown

       "You have successfully logged in as #{username}!" end

-Click here to read more: [sinatra-geoloqi](https://github.com/geoloqi/sinatra-geoloqi)
+Visit the [Geoloqi Sinatra plugin](http://geoloqi/sinatra-geoloqi) page to see instructions on usage.

-There are also examples of how to implement Geoloqi's OAuth2 in the examples folder, for anyone working to embed with other frameworks (such as Ruby on Rails).
-Examples are also provided for integration with [sinatra-synchrony](http://github.com/kyledrake/sinatra-synchrony).
+A lower-level demonstration of the OAuth2 code can be found in the examples folder.
+This may be useful for anyone working to embed with other frameworks (such as Ruby on Rails).

 Found a bug?
 ---